-For those looking for a total recreational and social experience with emphasis on golf, Saucon Valley Country Club provides arguably the finest overall facilities in the country.
-Situated on 850 acres the campus includes 60 holes of golf with three championship courses; indoor and outdoor tennis; a four pool swimming complex; squash; platform tennis; fitness center and fly fishing.
+For those looking for a total recreational and social experience with emphasis on golf, Saucon Valley Country Club provides what is arguably the finest overall facility in the country.
+Situated on 850 acres, the campus includes 60 holes of golf with three championship courses; indoor and outdoor tennis; a four pool swimming complex; squash; platform tennis; fitness center and fly fishing.
 Dining needs are supported by 10 indoor and outdoor eating venues.
 The historic Weyhill Guest House provides lodging with 13 bedrooms.
 With all these facilities accessibility is never an issue.

 There is a strong sense of community throughout the venues and activities.
 The Club strives to help members and families build life long relationships.

 All of these benefits are delivered by a highly trained staff committed to excellence and the preservation of tradition.
 Maintaining the over-all experience and the quality of the campus will not be compromised.

 Our Purpose, Heritage, and Organization

 The purpose of Saucon Valley Country Club is to provide superior, private recreational and social facilities for the exclusive use of its members and their families.
 Founded in 1920, the Club adopted and retains the conservative dress code, civil manners, and social amenities typical of great, enduring private clubs organized in the 19th and early 20th Century.
 The Club is managed by a Board of Governors elected by the members, and is organized as a not-for-profit and non-equity corporation – an arrangement that supports the expectation that the Club will endure in perpetuity.
 In the belief that the members are its most important asset, the Club endeavors to select its membership, with the utmost care – free of ethnic or religious considerations.